Complexity of the Ackermann fragment with one leading existential quantifier: Proof of the upper bound

-\begin{lemma} If $\mathbf{AckermannSat}(\varphi)$ accepts, then $\varphi$ is satisfiable. \end{lemma} \begin{proof} Suppose that the existential player $\exists$ has a positional winning strategy $\sigma$ in the alternating reachability game played on the configuration graph of the procedure $\mathbf{AckermannSat}$ on input $\varphi$.
+\begin{lemma} If $\mathbf{AckermannSat}$ accepts $\varphi$, then $\varphi$ is satisfiable. \end{lemma} \begin{proof} Suppose that $\varphi$ does not have a model of size one, but the existential player $\exists$ still has a positional winning strategy $\sigma$ in the alternating reachability game played on the configuration graph of the procedure $\mathbf{AckermannSat}$ on input $\varphi$.
 Let $\pi_0$ denote the $1$-type that $\sigma$ instructs $\exists$ to choose at the start of the game.
-Without loss of generality we can assume that the move determined by $\sigma$ in Step 2 depends only on the current $1$-type $\pi$ (and not on the value of the counter $c$).
+Without loss of generality we can assume that the move determined by $\sigma$ in Step 2 depends only on the current $1$-type $\pi$ and the $(2,\psi)$-profile $\rho$ (and not on the value of $c$).